mlcommons/dynabench/new_builder_evaluation/readme.md

     ![creating_sg](img/creating_sg.png)

-6. Rename the security group and make sure you have available port 80 and port 22, if you don't, press the *Add security group rule* button and look for bouth rules.
+6. Rename the security group and make sure you have available port 80 and port 22, if you don't, press the *Add security group rule* button and look for both rules.

     ![add_sg_rules](img/add_sg_rules.png)